keboola/developers-docs/cli/templates/structure/jsonnet-files/index.md

 - In a template, each configuration has a human-readable name, e.g., `my-config`.
 - When applying a template, a human-readable ID is replaced with a generated unique ID, e.g., `5038695485`.
 - As a result, it is possible to create multiple instances of a template.
-- The `ConfigId` function is primarily used in the [template manifest](/cli/templates/structure/#repository-manifest) but can be used in any Jsonnet file.
+- The `ConfigId` function is most commonly used in the [template manifest](/cli/templates/structure/#repository-manifest), but it can also be applied in any Jsonnet file.

-For example, a bucket ID that contains a configuration ID can be composed in this way:
+For example, you can compose a bucket ID containing a configuration ID as follows:
 ```jsonnet
 {
  storage: {